 Last possibility of cancellation by the tour operator: 21 days prior to the tour

 We recommend an eco-friendly journey by train (TGV) to Montpellier.
-If you are travelling within Europe, we recommend that you arrive by train so as to reduce your carbon footprint.

 General information and tips for travelling to France can be found here.